sierra-zero/FocusEngine/README.md

 * Vulkan: Focus primarily uses Vulkan, which has been significantly overhauled to provide more performance you'd expect from the newer API.
 Vulkan works on MacOSX using MoltenVK and Linux.
 DirectX is deprecated and unsupported on this fork.
 * BepuPhysics2 and Physics: Focus has an additional physics library integrated, which is much faster, has an easier API, multithreaded and pure C#.
 It isn't integrated with GameStudio though, like Bullet physics is.
 See https://github.com/phr00t/FocusEngine/tree/master/sources/engine/Xenko.Physics/Bepu.
 If you decide to still use Bullet, this fork can handle Bullet running in another thread with interpolation.
 * API Ease: TransformComponents have nice shortcuts like WorldPosition and WorldRotation.
 There are also other very useful shortcuts, like Material.Clone to easily clone materials.
 * Lots of bugfixes: Lots of issues, and even GameStudio crashes and project corruption, have been fixed/improved in this fork.
-Some specific examples is crashes when entering invalid data into a color field, particle colors, importing multiple audio files at once, or rendering 3D text from multiple cameras.
+Some specific examples is crashes when particle colors or rendering 3D text from multiple cameras.
 * GlobalSoundManager: easily play all sound effects for your whole project from a single object, which handles loading and pooling sound instances automatically (even asynchronously).
 If you use positional sounds, make sure you call UpdatePlayingSoundPositions every frame!
 See https://github.com/phr00t/FocusEngine/blob/master/sources/engine/Xenko.Engine/Engine/GlobalSoundManager.cs
 * CinematicAction: Simple system for performing cinematic actions on objects and calling functions at certain times.
 Can build a simple timeline for things to move, rotate and execute.
 See https://github.com/phr00t/FocusEngine/blob/master/sources/engine/Xenko.Engine/Cinematics/CinematicAnimation.cs
 * EntityPool: Makes it really easy to reuse entities and prefabs.
 This can save lots of memory and processing, instead of recreating things that come and go (like enemies or projectiles).
 See https://github.com/phr00t/FocusEngine/blob/master/sources/engine/Xenko.Engine/Engine/EntityPool.cs